fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ApiManagement/v3.1.0/Set-AzureRmApiManagementUser.md

 ### -Note
 Specifies a note about the user.
 This parameter is optional.
-The default value of this parameter is $null.
+The default value of this parameter is $Null.

 ```yaml
 Type: String